2018 China–African Union espionage allegations

-In January 2018, French newspaper Le Monde Afrique published a story alleging how the headquarters of the African Union in Addis Ababa was being spied on by the Chinese government.
+In January 2018, French newspaper Le Monde Afrique published a story alleging that the headquarters of the African Union in Addis Ababa was being spied on by the Chinese government.
 The surveillance was believed to have begun in 2012, when the headquarters of the African Union was opened, and was conducted via bugging equipment and digital backdoors installed in the building's electronics during construction.

-Upon discovery, both the equipment manufacturer Huawei and the Chinese government denied the allegations.
-The African Union also initially publicly denied that such an incident had occurred, although one African Union official later stated that there were "many issues with the building that are still being resolved with the Chinese.
+Both the equipment manufacturer Huawei and the Chinese government denied the allegations.
+The African Union also publicly denied that such an incident had occurred, although one African Union official later stated that there were "many issues with the building that are still being resolved with the Chinese.
 It's not just cyber security."
+The African Union continued to partner with Huawei.

 Background

-On November 5, 2006, during the 2006 Forum on China–Africa Cooperation in Beijing, the Chinese government announced the funding of a new building to house the headquarters of the African Union, the AU Conference Center and Office Complex.
+On November 5, 2006, during the 2006 Forum on China–Africa Cooperation in Beijing, the Chinese government announced the funding of a new building to house the headquarters of the African Union, the African Union Conference Center and Office Complex.
 The entire project, estimated to have cost US$200 million, was entirely funded by China.
 Construction began in 2009, and was carried out by both Chinese and African workers.
 The complex was completed and opened in 2012.

 China's funding of the African Union headquarters was part of a larger project to invest in African development, which also included the establishment of a China-Africa Development Fund, US$3 billion in loans for debt relief and development, and US$2 billion in export buyer's credit.

-Allegations
+Le Monde allegations

 According to Le Monde Afrique, in January 2017, the African Union's IT department noticed that their server traffic was unusually full between midnight and 2 a.m. local time, when few people were working.
 Upon further investigation, the department discovered that data was being collected and transferred to servers in Shanghai, and that this had been occurring since 2012.
 Microphones and listening devices were also subsequently found to have been planted throughout the building.
+The allegations received coverage from other news organizations and led to an official statement by China's foreign affairs ministry.
+Spokespeople for the African Union declined to comment.

 The African Union replaced its server and communications technology – previously supplied by Chinese conglomerate Huawei – with its own, allegedly refusing a Chinese government offer to configure the new equipment.
-The AU stopped using ethio telecom, and the encryption of communications was strengthened.
+The AU stopped using Ethio telecom, and the encryption of communications was strengthened.
 The new security system was tested during the July 2017 AU summit, with Algerian and Ethiopian cybersecurity experts inspecting the building.

-Le Monde Afrique article and reactions

-Le Monde article

-On January 28, 2018, Le Monde Afrique published an article publicly revealing the incident.
-The allegations levied by AU officials in the article received coverage from multiple other news organizations, and led to an official statement by China's foreign affairs ministry.
-Spokespeople for the African Union declined to comment.